ugowe/locationTrivia-DataStoreRelationships-ios-0616/README.md

     return _sharedLocationsDataStore;
 }
 ```

-You'll notice that it's calling an initializer which we need to customize.
+You'll notice that it's calling a standard `init` on the class, so we'll need to customize that.
 Since we want our data store to hold our `FISLocation` objects, let's give it a property that's an `NSMutableArray` called 'locations' and instantiate it in the initializer.

 ```objc
 // FISLocationsDataStore.h